-Did your loved one suffer complications from spinal fusion surgery due to poor care or neglect on the part of the nursing home staff or the facility they reside in?
+Did you or a loved one suffer complications from spinal fusion surgery due to poor care or neglect on the part of the nursing home staff or the facility?
 If so, the compassionate and experienced nursing home abuse lawyers of Farris, Riley & Pitt, LLP want to hear from you right away.

 As people age, degeneration of the spine occurs.
 That causes weakness and instability making it difficult for an older person to perform routine tasks on their own.
 The purpose of spinal fusion surgery is to relieve pain and correct any problems with the vertebrae.
 During the procedure, the doctor fuses two or more vertebrae together, so they heal into one solid bone.
 That eliminates painful motion and restores some stability to the spine.